-Have you ever had Dahi Lauki?
-It is bottle gourd cooked in a subtle yogurt based sauce without any onion or garlic.
+Have you ever had Dahi Lauki Recipe?
+It is bottle gourd cooked in a subtle yogurt-based sauce without any onion or garlic.
 It one of those healing, comforting Indian food recipes that you crave for, after an array of food indulgences.
-You can dip hot Chapati into this Dahiwali Lauki, relish it with steamed rice or if you are too tired to make any sides, then enjoy a bowl full of it just like that.
+You can dip hot chapati into this Dahiwali Lauki, relish it with steamed rice, or if you are too tired to make any sides, then enjoy a bowl full of it just like that.

 Somehow I am incapable of anticipating how beautiful the surrounding around our house turn in this particular season: the sheer magnitude of greenery, the lightning bugs, the way the clouds look against the especially deep blue sky, and of course the damp breeze that tries its best to suppress the afternoon heat.